 Beer Lambert Law

 The Beer-Lambert Law is a fundamental principle in spectroscopy.
-USB spectrometers and other spectrometers can quantify the absorption of light by a sample.
-Using the Beer-Lambert law, you can use these absorbance measurements to easily measure and monitor the concentration of different materials within a solution.
+Using the Beer-Lambert law, you can use absorbance measurements to easily measure and monitor the concentration of different materials within a solution.
+Providing a fundamental understanding of how light interacts with matter, it is an indispensable measurement in various fields, including chemistry, biology, and environmental science.

 Beer-Lambert Law Principle